voidrak/dispatch-web/README.md

 ## Usage

 Once the application is running, you can access it via your web browser at `http://localhost:8000` (or the port specified by Laravel).
-You will be able to create accounts, schedule loads, manage routes, and submit documents.
+Car owners will be able to fill out the contact form and submit their inquiries or documents.

-## Contributing

-I welcome contributions from the community!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Thank you for checking out my Truck Dispatch Services web application!
-I hope it serves as a valuable tool for improving logistics in the trucking industry.
+I hope it serves as a valuable tool for car owners looking to connect with us.
 If you have any questions or feedback, feel free to reach out!